-In 1990 Tom Bloom traveled in an old Saab from California to Mexico.
-He was swept away by the beauty of the country and the bold, colourful and strange aesthetic qualities of the Art and Craft there.
+In 1990, Tom Bloom traveled in an old Saab from California to Mexico.
+He was swept away by the beauty of the country and the bold, colourful and strange aesthetic qualities of the arts and craftsmanship there.
 He abandoned a career in academia and returned a year later to establish Milagros.

-Tom has traveled extensively through Mexico and has clocked- up thousand of miles on numerous journeys.
-In 2006 Tom and Juliette and their young family spent six months in Mexico.
+Tom has traveled extensively through Mexico and has clocked up thousand of miles on numerous journeys.
+In 2006, Tom, his partner Juliette and their young family spent six months in Mexico.
 Tom has a thorough knowledge and understanding of the country and the culture.
 He has an ability to find the remotest villages, has a good eye and is fluent in Spanish.

 Mexico is a vast and beautiful country.
 It straddles the Americas like a bridge.
-Mexico rises steeply from sea level to form the Alto Plano, it’s highest point being an extinct volcano: the snow-capped Pico de Orizbo just outside Mexico City.
+Mexico rises steeply from sea level to form the Alto Plano, its highest point being an extinct volcano: the snow-capped Pico de Orizbo just outside Mexico City.
 It is a high plateau, which has been twisted, lifted and folded again and again by geological forces leaving thousands of mountains.
-Mexico has a latitude similar to Mali.
-It is the altitude that makes the summer bearable; the evenings and mornings cool.
+Mexico has a latitude similar to Mali, but it’s the altitude that makes the summer bearable; the evenings and mornings cool.
 It is a country of deserts, volcanoes, green pine forests, two oceans and one sea.
-It has the one percent of the worlds land mass and 10% of the worlds flora and fauna, crocodiles, whales, toucans, parrots, armadillos.
+It has one percent of the world’s land mass and 10% of the world’s flora and fauna – crocodiles, whales, toucans, parrots, and armadillos.

 Mexico has kept a strong identity and culture.
 It is the embodiment of the familiar and unfamiliar, the European and the indigenous American.
 It is both pre-industrial and post-industrial.
-People have maintained a way of life that would be familiar to those living 2,000 years ago.
-Farming small plots of land with oxen, keeping goats and hens and supplementing their income with artisanal activities such as ceramics, weaving and carving.
+People have maintained a way of life there that would not be unfamiliar to those living 2,000 years ago: farming small plots of land with oxen, keeping goats and hens; supplementing their income with artisanal activities such as ceramics, weaving and carving.

-Milagros works directly with individual makers and workshops to create quality hand made products, combining traditional techniques with contemporary design.
+Milagros works directly with individual makers and workshops to create quality handmade products, combining traditional techniques with contemporary design.
 All our products are sourced in Mexico.
-We have been working with a number of main suppliers for twenty years.
-We try to conduct our business in a mutually beneficial way to give our makers a reasonable income and to provide our customers with unique hand made products at a fair price.
+We have been working with some of our main suppliers for over twenty years.
+We try to conduct our business in a mutually beneficial way to give our makers a reasonable income and to provide our customers with unique handmade products at a fair price.

-Beside offering unique individual products we are also supplying Wahaca restaurants with their mouth-blown glassware.
+Beside offering unique individual products, we are also supplying Wahaca restaurants with their mouth-blown glassware.
 We have recently been commissioned to supply tiles to Las Iguanas in Westfield Stratford and Jamie’s Italian in Islington and St Albans.
-With are currently working with Phillip Starck Agency to produce baskets for a French based chain of hotels.
+We are currently working with Phillip Starck Agency to produce baskets for a French-based chain of hotels.